B3ND1X/air-script/README.md

 ### CHANGELOG

+v 1.0.8
+* Select which network interface to use
+* Bug Fixes

 v 1.0.7
 * Find Air Script from any directory by typing "air-script"
 * Huge update for install script